aiazza/Documentation/What_to_Study_for_interviews_with_big_tech_dir/What_to_Study_for_interviews_with_big_tech.md

 - What is the loop prevention mechanism in BGP confederations ?

 The loop prevention mechanism in BGP confederations depends on who we are communicating with.
 If we are communicating with peers outside the overlying AS then the rulesare the same as for eBGP neighbors, if the router sees it's own ASN in the AS_Path it will drop the prefix.
 If we are communicating with peers inside the same AS but in different confederations, then BGP adds an attibutes called CONFED_SEQUENCE, which operates like an AS path but uses only the privately assigned sub-AS numbers

+### Improving BGP convergence time
+#### Next Hop Address Tracking
+For each route in BGP the next hop has to exist and be reachable.
+BGP uses a scanner to detect validity of routes as well as next-hop reachability, that scanner runs every 60 seconds which is very long in our modern networks, if the next hop changes during this time you could have blackhole issues.
+There is a feature that addresses this issue that's called Next Hop address tracking, how it works is that instead of scanning the next hops every 60 seconds it will schedule a scan 5 seconds after there is a change in the routing table.
+The recommendation from Cisco is to configure Dampening alongside next hop address tracking as an unstable IGP peering session could highly impact BGP if it were to flap every 10 seconds for example.

+- How does BGP Route dampening work ?

+BGP route dampening assigns penalties to flapping routes and then removes them once it deems them stable again.

+There are five attributes for BGP Route dampening:

+- Penalty: 1000
+- Suppress-Limit: 2000
+- Half-Life: 15 minutes
+- Reuse limit: 750
+- Maximum Suppress-Limit: 60 minutes

+In a nutshell, here’s how it works:

+- Each time a route flaps, the penalty is increased by 1000.
+- When the route exceeds the suppress limit, the route is dampened.
+- Once the route is dampened, the router won’t install the route in the routing table nor advertise it to other BGP neighbors.
+- When the router learns again about a route with a penalty, the half-life timer starts.
+When half-life is reached, the penalty is reduced by 50%.
+- To install or advertise the route again, the penalty has to be lower than a reuse limit.
+- Once the penalty is below 50% of the reuse limit, the penalty is removed completely.

+Here is an example:

+- The penalty is 4000 and the half-life time is 15 minutes.
+- After 15 minutes the penalty is 2000.
+- After another 15 minutes, the penalty is 1000.
+- Another 15 minutes and the penalty is 500.
+- Once the penalty is below the reuse limit of 750, the route can be used again and advertised to other BGP routers.
+When the penalty is below 50% of the reuse limit, the penalty is removed from the route.

+#### BFD

 # Automation